The Australian indie band rite of passage: Name yourself after your street

 One song was by Ocean Alley, the other Pacific Avenue, the Weekend Arvos presenter revealed, and for a split second, I thought he might have been quipping, for the latter name is such a perfect synonym of the more established surf rockers Ocean Alley that there’s no way these new guys could truly craft a unique identity.

-I am now well acquainted with Pacific Avenue—it’s hard to ignore the Gerringong quartet, dominating regional festival lineups for years with their crowd-pleasing singalongs.
+That was years ago, and now I’m well acquainted with Pacific Avenue.
+It’s hard to ignore the Gerringong quartet, dominating regional festival lineups for years with their crowd-pleasing singalongs.
 However, a couple of years ago, I couldn’t stop thinking about how the group just sounds like a tribute to their adored colleagues.

 But the meteoric rise of indie rock bands popping up across the country in recent years has made way for dozens of other troupes also named after streets, roads, or avenues, to emerge.
 I think it’s a charming movement in the underground scene, and dedicate this article to every one of these acts I could find.